 - Interoperability with Cluster API (CAPI) providers

+Need help or want to contribute?
+Please see the links below.
 The Flux project is always looking for new contributors and there are a multitude of ways to get involved.
-Depending on what you want to do, some of the following bits might be your first steps:

-- Ask questions and add suggestions in our GitOps Toolkit Discussions
+- First: Ask questions on our GH Discussions page

 Check out our events calendar, both with upcoming talks you can attend or past events videos you can watch.